• HOME

 Igreja do Carmo Azulejos

-Useless to say, this is one of the most photographed spots in Porto.
+Useless to say this is one of the most photographed spots in Porto.

 Livraria Lello

 This beautiful Neo-gothic bookshop is one of the oldest in Portugal and one of the most famous in the world.
 The reason?
-Not only its decoration is stunning, but Livraria Lello is also said to be one of the places which inspired J.K.
+Not only is its decoration stunning, but Livraria Lello is also said to be one of the places which inspired J.K.
 Rowlins – who lived in Porto from 1991 to 1993 – when she wrote her Harry Potter book series.

 Palácio da Bolsa

-Dom Luís bridge and the Douro river
+Dom Luís Bridge and the Douro River

-Tasting Port Wine
+Port Wine Tasting

 Right across the river Douro, in Vila Nova de Gaia, there are plenty of wine cellars that you can visit and where you’ll have a tasting session.

-I’m by no means an expert in Port wine but found an interesting article recommending 5 cellars.
+I’m by no means an expert in Port wine but I found an interesting article recommending 5 cellars.

-To discover the secrets of this delicious dessert wine, you can book a Porto Wine Tour focused on the cellars.
-Another possibility is to get a more comprehensive tour of the city, including a visit to a Port wine producer.
+To discover the secrets of this delicious dessert wine, you can book a Porto Wine Tour with lunch and tasting.
+Another possibility is to get a more comprehensive tour of the city, including a visit to a Port wine producer Finally, if you’re looking for something different, how about combining a Fado performance with Port wine?

 Matosinhos and Foz do Douro